sainoe/ICS-testnet/unjail.md

 ## Unjail tutorial
-This command shows you how to unjail your local proivider chain validator.
+This command shows you how to unjail your local provider chain validator.

 __1. Submit unjail transaction__